ClosureTree/closure_tree/README.md

 6. Run ```rake db:migrate```

-7. If you're migrating away from another system where your model already has a
+7. If you're migrating from another system where your model already has a
     ```parent_id``` column, run ```Tag.rebuild!``` and the
-    ..._hierarchy table will be truncated and rebuilt.
+    …_hierarchy table will be truncated and rebuilt.

     If you're starting from scratch you don't need to call ```rebuild!```.